Topics in Economic Policy

 Module description

-This module offers advanced rigorous analysis of current debates in economic policy.
-It will teach you how to identify key economic issues, e.g. the economic challenges associated with climate change; the future of work in an era of artificial intelligence; inflation, cost of living and its implications for intergenerational welfare; the rise of cryptocurrencies; and the implications of de-globalisation for trade and migration.
+In this module you have the opportunity to engage in advanced rigorous analysis of current debates in economic policy.
+You will learn how to identify key economic issues, e.g. the economic challenges associated with climate change; the future of work in an era of artificial intelligence; inflation, cost of living and its implications for intergenerational welfare; the rise of cryptocurrencies; and the implications of de-globalisation for trade and migration.
 The emphasis will be on the use of standard economic insights, without relying on mathematical overhead, to analyse the problems and suggest policy solutions.

 Learning objectives